kanelorange/elk/README.md

 ## Usage

 ### Custom _ENVIRONMENT variables_ for personal interest
 Define your personal variables in `.env` file.
 These variables are used in the entire project.
-They will affect to Elastic Stack version, containers' names, users, passwords, JAVA,...
+They will make differences to Elastic Stack version, containers' names, users, passwords, JAVA, etc.

-Here is an example with ELK Stack version 7.17.7:
+Here is an example with ELK Stack version `7.17.7`:
   ```dockerfile
   ELK_VERSION=7.17.7
   ES_JAVA_OPTS="-Xmx256m -Xms256m"